Feature branch workflow

 The idea behind using feature branches is that feature development takes place in a dedicated branch rather than disturbing the base branch.
-It also allows different contributors of the project to work on a same feature.
-The feature branch is only merged to the base branch after the PR is approved by peers.
+It also allows different contributors to the project to work on the same feature.
+The feature branch is only merged with the base branch after the PR is approved by peers.
 This also encourages collaborative workflow in the project.

 Ideally it is encouraged to follow this branch structure:

 master -> Production environment

 In this guide,